Admissions Process for Cleveland School of the Arts

 We welcome students from across the District and Northeast Ohio, and provide free RTA transportation.
 Our admissions application and acceptance process includes an audition and interview for students desiring to enter grades 9–12.

-Cleveland School of the Arts (CSA) opens admissions in January for students entering the 9th grade for the upcoming school year.
+Cleveland School of the Arts (CSA) opens admissions in February for students entering grades 9-12 for the upcoming school year.
 Students are only able to start at CSA at the beginning of the academic year.
-Current, high school students who are interested in transferring must follow the below guidelines and the additional requirements given below for transfer students.

 Cleveland School of the Arts (CSA) strives to prepare students for success in post-secondary institutions upon completion of their high school course of study.
 Studying the Arts requires additional time, work, and dedication outside of the general requirements for high school graduation; therefore, CSA requires students to show discipline and commitment to their Arts and Academic studies through a multistep Admissions process including:

 Complete a personal essay (250 word max.
 Topic: Why would you like to attend a CMSD Criteria School?

 Include in your essay: